buley/personal/src/content/strategy.md

 > *“You cannot command the storm, but you can command the fleet.”* — **Marcus Aurelius (paraphrased from Meditations V.16)**

+> *"Strategy is a commodity, execution is an art." — Peter Drucker*

 This document is not a diagnosis.

 It is an operational field manual for a hybrid cognitive architecture — where ADHD’s velocity meets Autism’s vector.

 Where one races forward, the other refines.

 Where one explodes with novelty, the other demands structural coherence.

 Together, they create not chaos — but *adaptive order.*